The Booker Prize Foundation is a registered charity (no 1090049) established in 2002.

-The Foundation believes that visual impairment should not be a barrier either to enjoying contemporary fiction of the highest standard or joining in the debates and discussions which surround each year's Man Booker Prize.
+The Foundation believes that visual impairment should not be a barrier either to enjoying contemporary fiction of the highest standard or joining in the debates and discussions which surround each year's prize.
 So an annual donation by The Foundation enables the Royal National Institute of Blind People (RNIB) to produce braille, giant print and Talking Books of each year's prize shortlist.

 Authors' Lives at the British Library Sound Archive